GitanshKapoor/GitanshKapoor/README.md

 </div>

 <div align="center">
-  Hey there!</strong> 👋 I'm a passionate DevOps Engineer on a mission to automate everything and scale cloud infrastructures efficiently.
+  Hey there!</strong> 👋 I'm a passionate Cloud DevOps Engineer on a mission to automate everything and scale cloud infrastructures efficiently.
 With extensive experience across companies like <strong>IBM</strong>, <strong>Amazon</strong>, and <strong>Accenture</strong>, I specialize in CloudOps, DevOps, and Infrastructure Automation.
 </div>
 <br>